the secret behind life's challenges

 The first stage would be a tricycle close to the ground.
 It's stable and won't topple over so the child doesn't have to fear getting hurt.
 All that child needs to do is learn how to use their feet to turn the peddles and how to steer the handlebars so they don't go crashing into the wall ahead.

 There may be a couple of mishaps where they bump into a wall because they haven't steered their bike away in time.
-However, after a little perseverence from the child and support from the parent, the child will quickly learn to ride their tricycle.
+However, after a little perseverance from the child and support from the parent, the child will quickly learn to ride their tricycle.

-But it doesn't stop there, does it?
+However, it doesn't stop there, does it?
 I haven't seen any adults riding around on tricycles lately so there must be something more that happens.

 The parent sees how much progress the child has made and know they can do even better.
 So, they encourage the child to move onto the next stage, the next challenge, to stretch themselves and become even more proficient in riding a bike.